Introduction

 Many network architectures have recently been proposed and we have implemented a number of them, however, this list will grow in the near future.
 It is important to understand that some of these architectures require a 2D data matrix, i.e. |patient|x|feature|, and others use a 3D data matrix |patient|x|feature|x|time|.
 The FeatureExtraction Package has been extended to enable the extraction of both data formats as will be described with examples below.

 Note that training Deep Learning models is computationally intensive, our implementation therefore supports both GPU and CPU.
-A GPU is highly recommended for Deep Learning!
+A GPU is highly recommended and neccesary for most models for Deep Learning!

 Requirements